Personal guarantee insurance protects a percentage of business owners' personal assets if they default on a loan with a personal guarantee.

-The Limits of Personal Guarantee Insurance
+Benefits of Personal Guarantee Insurance

-Coverage amounts are available between 30% and 70% of the stated value of a personal guarantee, at the discretion of the guarantor(s), up to a policy limit of $2.5 million.
-Coverage is available for most commercial and industrial loans (e.g., lines of credit, demand loans, term loans, commercial real estate, term facilities and commercial mortgages.
+Coverage amounts are typically up to 70% of the stated value of a personal guarantee, at the discretion of the guarantor, up to a policy limit established by the insurer.
+Coverage may be written for most commercial and industrial loans, including lines of credit, demand loans, term loans, commercial real estate, term facilities, and commercial mortgages.